-THE ACADEMY HAS EXTENSIVE FACILITIES taking advantage of a £14 million building programme completed in 2004.
-These facilities include a dedicated suite of Science laboratories, an outside classroom, a Technology block, a Performing Arts Centre, a large Library with computer facilities, an Editing Suite and other areas dedicated to subjects such as Languages, Humanities and Mathematics.
+THE ACADEMY HAS EXTENSIVE FACILITIES which include a dedicated suite of Science laboratories, an outside classroom, a Technology block, a Performing Arts Centre, a large Library with computer facilities, an Editing Suite and other areas dedicated to subjects such as Languages, Humanities and Mathematics.
 The school also has a suite of Art rooms including an Art Graphics area and a dedicated set of ICT rooms.
-Sporting facilities are extensive with a Gym, Sports Hall, Multi-games area (tennis, basketball and netball), an all-weather pitch and sports fields for rugby, football, cricket and athletics.
+Sporting facilities are extensive with a Gym, Sports Hall,

+Multi-games area (tennis, basketball and netball), an all-weather pitch and sports fields for football, cricket and athletics.

 In 2014 a state of the art Sixth Form Centre was opened which is complete with a modern social learning area and a high tech study centre with the latest computer and tablet technology.
 Situated in the social area is also a Starbucks café for the use of Sixth Form students.
-Excellent teaching, excellent staff, excellent environment."